datastax/python-driver/README.rst

 python-driver
 =============
-Python Native Protocol CQL Driver (Work in Progress)
+Python Native Protocol Driver (Work in Progress)

+**Warning**
+This driver is currently under heavy development, so the API and layout of packages, modules, classes, and functions are subject to change.

 Features to be Added
 --------------------